 long as each version has its own unique set of arguments.
 The global new

-operator can still be used, through the ::
+operator can still be used, through the ::-operator.
+If a class X

-, then the system-provided operator new
+overloads the operator new, then the system-provided operator new is

 activated by